lulu3202/lulu3202/README.md

 # I'm Devi! 👋

 ## **A Little About Me** 🗯️
-With over 10 years of experience in tech, my journey has been one of continuous evolution—spanning multiple industries and diverse roles across the tech space! 🚀
+My career journey has been one of continuous evolution—spanning multiple industries and diverse roles across the tech space! 🚀

 ### **Gallup StrengthsFinder Results:**
 🔥 Activator — 🚀 Maximizer — 😊 Positivity — ❤️ Empathy — 🔮 Futuristic